 “[I’m] helping people to understand and feel in their hearts that these animals are deserving of personhood.” – Dr. Jane Goodall

-On April 3, 2019, we were honored to host NhRP founding board member Dr. Jane Goodall’s 85th birthday party at Los Angeles City Hall and celebrate with Los Angeles Mayor Eric Garcetti, the Los Angeles City Council, and many other city officials, celebrities, and supporters.
+On April 3, 2019, we were honored to host NhRP board member Dr. Jane Goodall’s 85th birthday party at Los Angeles City Hall and celebrate with Los Angeles Mayor Eric Garcetti, the Los Angeles City Council, and many other city officials, celebrities, and supporters.
 Before the celebration, the Los Angeles City Council, upon the recommendation of NhRP and Los Angeles City Councilmembers Paul Koretz and Mitch O’Farrell, declared the day Jane Goodall Day in recognition of Dr. Goodall’s unique legacy of scientific discoveries, courageous leadership, and her contributions to our understanding of nonhuman animals.

 It was months of planning to make this event possible, with Councilmembers Bob Blumenfield, Paul Koretz, and Mitch O’Farrell playing an integral role in honoring Dr. Goodall and bringing the NhRP’s mission before the City Council and starting the conversation of nonhuman animal rights in the city.